ReinerNippes/nextcloud_on_docker/README.md

 The playbook runs on x86_64 and ARM(64) servers.
 It's tested on AWS EC2, Scaleway Server and on Rasberry 3+ running Debian 9.

-Onlyoffice, Collabora and Talk work only on a x86_64 server.
+Onlyoffice and Collabora work only on a x86_64 server because there are no ARM(64) images.

 ## Preparation